Arguably the most

-long-overdue of all space missions – a manned trip to Mars – is finally undertaken by 2033.* Six decades after the Apollo landings, technology is now greatly improved, particularly with regards to computing and telecommunications.
-A new heavy-lift launch vehicle has been developed, together with a smaller spacecraft known as the Multi-Purpose Crew Vehicle (MPCV).
+long-overdue of all space missions – a manned trip to Mars – is finally undertaken by 2033.* Six decades after the Apollo landings, technology is now greatly improved, particularly with regards to computing.
+A new heavy-lift launch vehicle has been developed, together with a smaller craft known as the Multi-Purpose Crew Vehicle (MPCV).
 This is based on designs